 09 of 10

 Hit the Supermarket

-For all your daily needs and even some souvenirs large supermarkets like Tesco, Dunnes Stores or (in Northern Ireland) Asda and Sainsbury's are the place to go - prices are much lower and you may even buy some Irish whiskey to take home with you.
+For all your daily needs and even some souvenirs, large supermarkets like Tesco, Dunnes Stores or (in Northern Ireland) Asda and Sainsbury's are the places to go - prices are much lower and you may even buy some Irish whiskey to take home with you.
 Investing in bulk at the start if your journey pays dividends - six 2-litre-bottles of spring water will set you back by € 2.10, the same quantity bought in smaller bottles in convenience stores will cost roughly € 30, at tourist shops even € 40 or more!

 10 of 10